-Official Uniform: The RA Official Uniform must be worn on special assembly days (Honor Roll days, Fall picture day, or other specified days).
+Official Uniform: The RA Official Uniform must be worn every Monday.
 The official uniform consists of Khaki bottoms, navy uniform top (tucked in), black or white socks, brown or black belt if there are belt loops present.

 Classroom Outerwear: Solid red, white, blue, or gray sweaters, non-hooded sweatshirts, vests, and fleeces may be worn during the school day over a uniform collared shirt.
 The school logo is not required on classroom outerwear.
 These items may be purchased anywhere but must not have large or noticeable brand logos on them.